HelloAlex4/balancingPlate/README.md

 - Tracking functions (functions used for tracking the ball)
 - movement functions (functions used for moving the plate)
 - head controll loop (loop to calculate position of plate with a custom PID function)

+These 3 system all work in parallel to eachother in different threads to make sure they dotn hinder eachother from running.

 ### 5.1 tracking functions
 The tracking functions are responsible for tracking the ball and calculating its exact velocity vector in real time.
 This data is then output back to the head file.
 The tracking function runns continuously in an external thread to not conflict with other functions.